-But the revenue sharing payment could still be interpreted as a tax in violation of IGRA by the Department of Interior – which as trustee for tribes can reject compact amendments.
-The same could happen in the event of litigation, via the federal courts.
+But the revenue sharing payment could still be interpreted as a tax in violation of IGRA either by the Department of Interior – which as trustee for tribes can reject compact amendments – or, in the event of litigation, the federal courts.

-“It’s clearly a tax,” said Joe Valandra, former executive director of the National Indian Gaming Commission.
-That’s the federal regulatory agency with oversight of tribal casinos.
+“It’s clearly a tax,” said Joe Valandra, former executive director of the National Indian Gaming Commission, the federal regulatory agency with oversight of tribal casinos.

-Tribes under IGRA have primacy in the regulation of their casinos.
-That would not be the case in the operation of online wagering under S 203.
+Tribes under IGRA have primacy in the regulation of their casinos, which would not be the case in the operation of online wagering under S 203.